0xmons/0xmons-blog/contents/azathoth.md

 3. [Alex](https://twitter.com/alexgausman) from [NFTX](https://nftx.org/#/), an index fund for different NFTs that allows anyone to create a new NFT fund.

 As the project grows, and we see people take up bounties / contribute to the project, I hope to eventually add on more 0xmons community members to the multisig.
 For now, these three devs serve as a sanity check to make sure I don't do anything reckless like dump all the tokens on Uniswap.

-**Note this has not happened yet, so please trade with caution.
-I will make another post once all the tokens have been distributed and accounted for.**

 # Future
 That's all for now!
 As I outlined in the Introduction, there is more that I want to develop after the initial launch, but the above outlines what is already live.